stankovicuros27/Sudoku_Solver/README.md

 ## Sudoku Solver
-### Heuristic Sudoku solver done as part of internship
+### Heuristic Sudoku solver done as a part of internship
 ##### Better performance than backtracking, especially for sudoku with dimensions larger than 9

 #### Using multiple different strategies: